Mourning Brings Comfort

 All of these men, however, died happy, in a good place.
 They were comforted in the end.

 Many people experience loss and never recover from it.
-Their sorrow consumes them and Jesus clearly indicated that mourning properly done leads to comfort.
-So logically we must realize that mourning is more than just emotional pain.
+Their sorrow consumes them and Jesus clearly indicated that mourning results in comfort.
+So logically that would mean mourning is more than just emotional pain.
 It involves a process that leads us through and beyond the pain.

 Mourning enables us to: